The Ultimate Guide to Law Firm Billing Best Practices

 Clear communication is key.
 Clients want to know what they’re paying for, which makes legal billing descriptions a key part of your invoice.
 But how much detail should go into each entry on a legal bill?

 As our legal billing template shows, the framework can be straightforward and set up as an itemised list.
 Then, each line should have a concise, clear description of the service provided.
 Legal billing entries should neither be too long nor too short.
-They should provide the right amount of context and information to leave the client satisfied that they’ve received the value they’re paying for.
+They should give the right amount of context and information to satisfy the client that they’ve received the value they’re paying for.
 Clear billing descriptions lead to fewer disputes later on in a case.

 Poor sample solicitor billing descriptions that would not provide clients with enough information could look like this: